StorageOS has the capacity to influence Kubernetes Pod placement decisions to

 Preferred mode is the default behaviour when using the StorageOS scheduler.

 The Pod MUST be placed alongside its data, i.e. on a node with the master volume or a replica.
 If that is not possible, the Pod will remain in pending state until the premise can be fulfilled.

 The aim of strict mode is to provide the user with the capability to guarantee best performance for applications.
 Some applications are required to give a certain level of performance, and for such applications strict co-location of application and data is essential.

 For instance, when running Kafka Pods under heavy load, it may be better to avoid scheduling a Pod using a remote volume rather than have clients direct traffic at a cluster member which exhibits degraded performance.

-peferred/strict modes by setting labels for your Pods.
-Checkout the examples
+preferred/strict modes by setting labels for your Pods.
+Checkout the

 ||Best effort placement of the Pod along its StorageOS Volume|